ng-alain/delon/packages/abc/st/index.en-US.md

 **Cannot read property 'text' of undefined**

-This error occurs when the data has been load finished and the columns chaning.
-This is because `st` only processes the data according by the columns.
-When the column definition changes, the corresponding data is still old, so In this case, please use `this.st.resetColumns({ columns: [], emitReload: true })` to update the column definition.
+If the component has been rendered, this error may appear when `columns` is changed again.
+This is because `st` will only process the data according to `columns` each time.
+When the column definition changes, it may be because of the column definition.
+Unable to match with existing data, you may need to use `this.st.resetColumns({ columns: [], emitReload: true })` to update the column definition and reload the data.

 ## API